Open enrollment for health insurance runs from Nov. 1, 2022, to Jan. 15, 2023.

 This open enrollment period is for people who want to get health insurance coverage from the federal marketplace set up by the Affordable Care Act, or Obamacare.
 Not everyone gets health coverage from the Obamacare marketplace, though.
 Some get it from an employer.
 Others get it from Medicare or Medicaid.

-This article will tell you everything you need to know about the 2023 health insurance open enrollment dates and details associated with Obamacare and employer coverage.
+This article tells you all you need to know about 2024 health insurance open enrollment for Obamacare and employer coverage.

 Also in this article

-Within this window, you can enroll in, re-enroll in or change a health insurance plan through the health insurance marketplace — or health exchange, as some call it.
+Within this window, you can enroll in, re-enroll in or change a health insurance plan through the health insurance marketplace.
+(You may also know this as the health exchange.)

-You might have even longer to buy health insurance for 2023 if you live in:
+You might have even longer to buy health insurance for 2024 if you live in one of these states:

 • California